fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 [Fobnail: Attestation in Your Pocket](https://youtu.be/xZoCtNV8Qs0?t=5062), the minimum OS, together with the connected Fobnail Token, should allow determining the state of the platform before the target OS is launched.
-As we can see in the presentation, [heads](https://github.com/osresearch/heads) could be responsible for the platform's trust control.
+As we can see in the presentation, [heads](https://github.com/osresearch/heads) (here presented as a coreboot payload) could be responsible for the platform's trust control.
 But in this document, we want to present the results of research on the possibilities of using various operating systems running as DLME that will perform the same function.

 ## OS requirements